d-ronnqvist/d-ronnqvist.github.com/_posts/2013-10-20-controlling-animation-timing.md

 </figure>
 <figcaption>Fill mode can be used to display the fromValue before the animation starts</figcaption>

-The `autoreverses` property causes the animation to go from the start value back to the end value and do the same animation in reverse taking it back to the end value.
+The `autoreverses` property causes the animation to go from the start value back to the end value and do the same animation in reverse taking it back to the start value.
 This means that if effectively takes twice as long.

 <figure>
 <code>